 Hire freelancers.
 Finding developers through such platforms as Fiverr or Upwork is a popular option for mobile app development.
 This approach allows you to cut costs for the company, because freelance developers are exempted from in-house employees’ perks and benefits, don’t need a permanent office space and usually work on hourly wage conditions.
 Also, if your app development project requires expertise in particular fields, it is easier to find and temporarily hire freelance specialists with the right experience just for this project.
 However, it can be hard to assess the real skill level of a freelancer, which increases risks of having code of poor quality.
 Also, Because freelancers are often engaged in multiple projects, there is always a risk that they can be poorly involved in your project or even abandon it in the middle of development.
 To ensure that you’re hiring highly-motivated professionals, carefully review portfolios of potential candidates before making a decision.

 Hire a development company.
 Another option is to handle all development related to a company providing Android development services.
 Such companies specialize in app development and handle organizational matters, meaning you won’t need to set up the development process from scratch.
 For example, we at Surf have been developing apps for banks, e-commerce and digital platforms for over a decade, always adhering to the best current industry practices and using our experience across industries.
-Along with developers, our team includes specialists to handle all other stages of project development, such as designers, analytics and QA.
+Along with developers, our team includes specialists to handle all other prods of project development, such as designers, analytics and QA.
 We also supply every project with comprehensive documentation, so that it can be easily handed to an in-house team for further maintenance.

 Questions for Kotlin developer interview

 When hiring in-house or freelance developers it is important to assess their competence during an interview.
 The usual approach is to start from general questions that help to understand the candidate’s skillset and motivation behind becoming a Kotlin developer and then move on to theoretical questions.
 For example:

 Q: In Kotlin, what is the difference between val and var?